 If your website is showing up as “discovered – currently not indexed” in Google Search Console, there are a few things you can do to try to fix the problem:

-1 Ensure Your Robots.Txt Rules Allow Your Website to Be Indexed
+2.1 Ensure Your Robots.txt Rules Allow Your Website to Be Indexed

 Another potential problem is your robots.txt file.
 This file tells Google which pages on your website it should and shouldn’t crawl.
 If you’ve accidentally blocked Google from crawling your website, that could explain why your site isn’t being indexed.

 The Disallow tag (in your website’s robots.txt file) blocks Google from crawling all the pages on your site.
-You can check for the disallow tag and make sure that there is no such tag present in the robots.txt that is preventing your page from being indexed.
+You can check for the disallow tag and ensure that there is no such tag in the robots.txt that prevents your page from being indexed.

-If there is a disallow tag, then change that using the robots.txt editor in Rank Math at WordPress Dashboard > Rank Math > General Settings > Edit Robots.txt.
+If there is a disallow tag, then change that using the robots.txt editor in Rank Math at WordPress Dashboard → Rank Math SEO → General Settings → Edit robots.txt.

 Related: Learn more about Robots.txt files and how they work.